tyler-ball/chef-openstack-testing-stack/README.md

 # nova service-list && nova hypervisor-list && nova image-list
 ```

-How to test the machine is set up correctly, after you source the above:
+How to test the machine is set up correctly, after you source the above: (as root)

 ```bash
 # nova service-list && nova hypervisor-list && nova image-list # TODO create automated serverspec or something around this
 ```

-Boot that image!
+Boot that image! (as root)

 ```bash
 # nova boot test --image cirros --flavor 1 --poll
 ```

-If you want to destroy everything, run this from the single-stack repo.
+If you want to destroy everything, run this from the `single-stack/` repo.

 ```shell
 $ chef-client -z destroy_all.rb